 Associated message Low coolant level fault: indicates that the level of coolant is low in the radiator (linked to a two second time delay).
 Or Overload or short-circuit fault (optional): with the circuit breaker SD contact closing (overload or short-circuit), the generating set switches off immediately also causing the main circuit breaker to be triggered.
-5o5 100 000 Additional fault linked to message opposite: is displayed in the following two cases: &gt; Differential fault (1) &gt; insulation fault (2) (1) Differential fault (optional): with a differential fault causing the activation of the differential relay, the generating set stops immediately also causing the main circuit breaker to be tripped.
-(2) Intervention found (2) is a store of the differential fault (2) is a store of the differential relay.
-Associated message (2) Insulation fault (optional): with an insulation fault causing the activation of the control unit performing insulation, the generating set stops immediately.
+5o5 100 000 Additional fault linked to message opposite: is displayed in the following two cases: > Differential fault (1) > insulation fault (2) (1) Differential fault (optional): with a differential fault causing the activation of the differential relay, the generating set stops immediately also causing the main circuit breaker to be tripped.
+(2) Insulation fault (optional): with an insulation fault causing the activation of the control unit performing insulation, the Associated message